 Not too long ago, there really wasn't much of a debate between LCD (liquid crystal displays) and LED; LCD always won hands down.
 LED technology has come a long way, however, and today's video walls are overwhelmingly powered by LED lights.

 One major reason LCD outperformed its LED competitor two decades ago or so was cost; when LED lights and energy were still very expensive, LCD was the obvious choice for many budget-conscious organizations.
-As the cost of LED technology has become dramatically more affordable, it's also become the top choice for video walls.
+As the cost of LED technology has become dramatically more affordable and the quality of products have increased, it's also become the top choice for video walls.

 How Much Does an LED Video Wall Cost?